opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 As I am writing this.
 This to me seems like a nice way to abstract working with remote git repos.

+To summarize

+1. Web worker most certianly not needed it seems, so just compile wasm-git, take the .wasm

+- pass the file system to git sdk, use it to walk with .wasm

+2. Problem here

 ### Git inside JS

 Git in JS is simipler.